‘Timeless’ Season 1: ‘Supernatural’ Reunions Coming To The Show

 — Susan (@Clarity67) January 16, 2017

-The second Supernatural reunion will happen around the same time of Timeless Season 1, but will last longer.
-Jim Beaver will appear for three episodes as NSA Agent Neville, who will be there to lock heads with Homeland Security’s Agent Christopher.
-The details of his character have not yet been released and this is an entirely fictional character for the show, unlike Collins’ historical figure.
+The second Supernatural reunion will happen around the same time in Timeless Season 1, but will last longer.
+Jim Beaver will appear for three episodes as NSA Agent Neville, who will be there to lock horns with Homeland Security’s Agent Christopher.
+The details of his character have not yet been released, and this is an entirely fictional character for the show, unlike Collins’ historical figure.

 Beaver played Bobby Singer, a surrogate father for the Winchesters, from the end of Supernatural Season 1.
 Again, originally a temporary character, fans loved him so much that he became a regular guest character until his death in Season 7.
 Despite this, he has shown up to help the brothers or been mentioned in passing since then.